zengbing15/lumos_doc/docs/preparation/hellolumos.md

 - The development environment is set up.
 For more information, see [Set Up the Development Environment](../preparation/setupsystem).
 - The CKB node is installed and started on DEV chain.
 For more information, see [Install a CKB Node](../preparation/installckb).
 - Two accounts, Alice and Bob are created.
-Alice is specified as the miner to receive mining rewards that is used for transactions.
-For more information, see [Create Accounts](../preparation/createaccount).
+Alice is specified as the miner to receive mining rewards.
+For more information, see [Create accounts](../preparation/createaccount).

 ## Environment